EmirVildanov/Belka/README.md

     * 🔢 Age
     * 🗒 Small about section
     * 📸 Photo (optionally)
-* There works a rating system: users leave a rate and write a meaningful feedback about the interlocutor he/she was matched with.
+* There works a feedback system: users leave a rate and write a meaningful feedback about the interlocutor he/she was matched with.
 User may leave feedback in two cases:
     * When the application succeeded and there was a match between two users.
-User must add feedback after every succeeded match. **If user doesn't leave a feedback, it's rating downsizing**;
+User must add feedback after every succeeded match. **If user doesn't leave a feedback, it gets unreliability mark**;
     * While analyzing other user's profile in two cases:
         * Analyzing existed application;
         * Analyzing request for accepting his/her application.